arunmr1980/academic-integrator/README.md

 ### 2.Calendar to lessonplan integration

-When calendars is created, it is used to generate lessonplans of each subjects
+When class calendars are created, it is linked to the lesson plans if present.
+This will also set the available sessions in the lesson plan even though those sessions may not be planned yet.

 #### Trigger source